leon4rd/test/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Where did Captain Hook get his hook?
+From a second hand store.